LeeMorinUCF/ECP3004S21/demo_21_Nonparametrics/README.md

 but later you might find that it is difficult to book time with a Vice President to make a decision on your findings.

+## Other Nonparametric Methods

+How does this relate to the nnparametric methods described in the textbook *Business Data Science* by Matt Taddy?
+The nonparametric techniques discussed in Chapter 9 use decision trees to fit an arbitrary function to the data.
+This produces a step function, or piecewise constant function to approximate the relationship between, say, sales price and horsepower.

+Although decision trees produce a cruder approximation to the relationship, the main advantage iof this method is in efficiency and, as a result, scalability: it can be applied to datasets with a large number of variables to determine which variables should be included in the model.
+Onece you have a manageable number of variables, you can use an approach like the one we took above to estimate a well-specified model, with the flexibility to account for the nonlinearity present in the data.